taubman33/u2_lab_express_api/README.md

 - Populate your db so that you have at least 5 of your parent data (movie or actor) and 10 of your child.
 Once you have Actors and Movies seeded, add at least 2 reviews to at least 3 of your movies.

+- Attach all of the necessary boilerplate to your express server.js file.
+Your landing page (localhost:3000/) should be the index list of your top parent data.
+We will want endpoints that have index and show routes for all three collections

 ### Requirements

 - At least 3 Collections with a relation.
 You can have either Actor->Movie->Review, or you can have Movie as a parent with both Actor and Review children.
 The choice is yours!